CarlosGS/Cyclone-PCB-Factory/Hardware/CYCLONE_2/README.md

 * PCB holder
 * Fork Marlin firmware and add Cyclone parameters
 * Better plastic-saving holes for the X frames
-* Add the X nut holder to the X carriage
-* Add the Z nut holder to the X carriage
+* Improve the nut holder in the X carriage
 * Re-design the [Z carriage](INHERITED) after testing performance.
 Integrate vacuum cleaner attachment
 * Re-design the [gears](INHERITED) with smoother edges